kubeflow/katib/docs/proposals/suggestion.md

   suggestions: 3
 ```

-After that, Suggestion controller communicates with the Suggestion and updates the status:
+After that, Suggestion controller communicates with the Suggestion via GRPC and updates the status:

 ```yaml
 apiVersion: "kubeflow.org/v1alpha2"